albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 Set contains Peter? false
 ```

 Hash-based classes, such as the `HashSet` class or [the `HashMap` class](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/HashMap.html), rely on the `hashCode()` together with the `equals()` method to function properly.
-The current implemetation of the `Person` class may work or may not work, depends on how lucky we get with the value returned by the `Object`'s version of the `hashCode()` method.
+The current implementation of the `Person` class may work or may not work, depends on how lucky we get with the value returned by the `Object`'s version of the `hashCode()` method.

 Following is a better version of the `Person` class.